Promoting the success of diverse employees

 Promotion of active participation of people with disabilities

-We are working to provide an environment in which everyone can work to their full potential, regardless of whether they have a disability or not, and to provide opportunities for them to thrive.
+We are working to create an environment where employees can demonstrate their abilities and work to the fullest, regardless of whether they have a disability or not, and to provide opportunities for them to thrive.

-At each department at the head office and each base across the country, we individually create and accept working environments for people with disabilities, and we also develop "team employment" type employment for people with disabilities at the head office, Chiba Complex, Advanced Technology Research Laboratories, and Tokuyama Complex.
+At each department at the head office and at each base across the country, we have individually created an environment where people with disabilities can work, and at the same time, at the head office, Chiba Complex, Advanced Technology Research Laboratories, and Tokuyama Complex, we are also developing a "team employment" type of employment for people with disabilities that does not rely on the special subsidiary system.

-The "team work" style is a way of working in which each department in the company takes on tasks and contributes as a team to improving the productivity of the entire company.
+The "team work" model is a way of working in which employees take on tasks from various departments within the company and contribute as a team to improving productivity across the company.
 We aim to realize DE&I through interactions in daily work, without relying on the special subsidiary system *.

-In addition, we will establish Employment Diversification Promoting Section in the Human Resources Department in July 2024 to further promote the active participation of people with disabilities.
+In addition, we will establish a new disability employment promotion group in the Human Resources Department in July 2024 to further promote the active participation of people with disabilities.

-* If an employer establishes a subsidiary that takes disabled people into consideration and employs them, and meets certain requirements, the employee can be treated as an exception to the rule and the actual employment rate can be calculated by treating the employee at the subsidiary as if they were employed by the parent company (special subsidiary company system).
+• If an employer establishes a subsidiary that is considerate of people with disabilities, employs them, and meets certain requirements, the subsidiary's employees can be treated as employees of the parent company as an exception when calculating the actual employment rate (special subsidiary system).

 Rules for employment of people with disabilities (Ministry of Health, Labor and Welfare) (Japanese only)